clokep/relapse/docs/ancient_architecture_notes.md

 > **Warning**
 >  These architecture notes are spectacularly old, and date back
-> to when Synapse was just federation code in isolation.
+> to when Relapse was just federation code in isolation.
 This should be
 > merged into the main spec.

 # Server to Server